codaxy/tdo/README.md

 ## FAQ

 - How do I know which element is which in CSS?
-    - For now you will have to use inspect page, we are planning on additional future implementations.
+    - For now you will have to use inspect page, but vwe are planning on additional future implementations.

 - Is there a way i can save my tasks?
     - Yes!
 You can register in the upper part by clicking [SignIn](https://tdo.cxjs.io/signIn).
 It will also save your CSS code.